simplegeo/SimpleGeo.framework/README.md

     == Sinatra/1.1.0 has taken the stage on 4567 for development with backup from Mongrel

-If it failed, install Sinatra and try again:
+If it failed, install the dependencies and try again:

-    $ sudo gem install sinatra
+    $ sudo gem install oauth json sinatra

 To actually run the tests, choose "Tests" as the *Active Target* (via the *Project* menu) and click "Build and Run".